What does good content discovery look like?

 2) Ranking rules management

-Provides full visibility of how search results are ranked and lets you combine featured results and ranking expressions in one place.
+Provides full visibility of how search results are ranked.
+And this lets you combine featured results and ranking expressions in one place.
 Also lets you control the timing of each rule activation (for example, so you can create timed rules for specific promotions or campaigns).

 3) Dynamic facets powered by AI

-A search facet is basically a filter that allows users to refine search results.
-Dynamic facets act on user queries without human intervention, enabling the system to determine not only the most appropriate facet for each individual user, but what values to use in what order (for example, a user searching for “loveseat” will see different facets than one searching for “office chair”).
+Dynamic facets act without human intervention, choosing the most appropriate facet for each individual user in what order (for example, a user searching for “loveseat” will see different facets than one searching for “office chair”).